 Line an 8x8 baking dish with plastic wrap and remove ice cream and sorbet from the freezer to soften.

-Pulse the flour, milk powder, powdered sugar, cornstarch, freeze dried strawberries and salt in a food processor until small crumbs form then sprinkle a third of the mixture in to the bottom of the pan.
+Pulse the flour, milk powder, powdered sugar, cornstarch, freeze dried strawberries, melted butter and salt in a food processor until small crumbs form then sprinkle a third of the mixture in to the bottom of the pan.